AndreTeixeira08/customer-retention-prediction/README.md

 ## 🧼 Data Preparation

 To model retention:
-- We created a **temporal cutoff**: all purchases until `2017-05-31` are considered “past”; repeat purchases after this date define the target.
+- A **temporal cutoff**: was created with all purchases until `2017-05-31` are considered “past”; repeat purchases after this date define the target.
 - The **target variable (`retention`)** is binary: 1 = customer bought again after the cutoff, 0 = did not.

 Feature engineering included: